-In this Budget we are also responding to cost of living challenges through targeted expenditure support measures.
-All social welfare recipients and Government pensioners will receive a 5 percent increase in their monthly allowances.
-This is in addition to the across-the-board 15 percent increase we had provided in the last budget.
-A total funding of \$220 million is provided an increase of \$10 million.
-The Aftercare Fund members will receive \$0.8 million increase in their medical allowance only.

-All civil servants will receive a 3 percent pay rise.
-This is in addition to the 7 percent to 20 percent increase provided in the last budget.
-This is a direct cash injection of \$115 million into household income - \$85 million from last year's increase and \$30 million in this Budget.
+- 68. Mr. Speaker, in this budget we are also responding to costof-living challenges through targeted expenditure support measures: - All social welfare recipients and Government pensioners will receive a 5 percent increase in their monthly allowances.
+This is in addition to the acrossthe-board 15 percent increase we had provided in the last budget.
+A total funding of \$220 million is provided, an increase of \$10 million.
+Aftercare Fund members will receive a \$0.8 million increase in their medical allowance only. - All civil servants will receive a 3 percent pay rise.
+This is in addition to the 7 to 20 percent increase provided in the last budget.
+This is a direct cash injection of \$115 million into household incomes, \$85 million from last year's increase and \$30 million in this budget.
 This pay rise will be effective from August 2025.
-This means that civil servants would have received a total salary increase of between 10 percent to 23 percent pay rise within a year.

-We will provide a 10 percent bus fare subsidy for all Fiji citizens for a 12-month period starting from August 2025 to July 2026 at a cost of \$10 million.
-This means that every individual travelling by bus will now pay 10 percent less in fares.
+This means that civil servants would have received a total salary increase of between 10 to 23 percent pay rise within a year. - We will provide a 10 percent bus fare subsidy for all Fiji citizens for a 12-month period starting from August 2025 to July 2026 at a cost of around \$10 million.
+This means that every individual travelling by bus will now pay 10% less in fares.
 However, the bus companies will still receive the current regulated fares as Government will pick up the 10 percent cost.
 Apart from providing relief to our people, this will also encourage more people to use public transport.

-Students will continue to travel to school for free with blue cards while the 50 percent subsidy will continue for all other students with an increased budget of \$50 million.
-The \$200 Back-to-School Assistance will continue and will be paid in January 2026 before the start of the school year with an allocation of \$40 million.

-With that, over \$170 million will be delivered through our signature Back to School policy.
-Mr. Speaker, Sir, we are introducing a new initiative to support farmers and leaseholders earning less than \$50,000 per annum, to receive a lease premium subsidy of 30 percent or up to a maximum of \$7,500 for lease renewals.
-To support landowners, the Committee on Better Utilisation of Land initiative is restored.
-This provides an additional 4 percent lease rental payment to landowners, taking it to 10 percent of the unimproved capital value.
-We will also support TLTB with funding to develop access roads to TLTB leases, making them more accessible.
-Around \$9 million is provided for this.

-We are again providing \$4 million to support the reinstated FNPF pension payment for pensioners affected by the 2012 pension reforms.
-A total of \$25 million is provided for free water, free medicines, and 50 percent electricity subsidy.
+- Students will continue to travel to school for free with blue cards while the 50 percent subsidy will continue for all other students with an increased budget of \$50 million. - The \$200 Back-to-School Assistance will continue and will be paid in January 2026 before the start of school year, with an allocation of \$40 million.
+With this, over \$170 million would be provided through our signature back to school policy. - Mr. Speaker Sir, we are introducing a new initiative to support farmers and leaseholders earning less than \$50,000 per annum to receive a lease premium subsidy of 30% or up to a maximum of \$7,500, for lease renewals. То support landowners, the Committee on Better Utilisation of Land (CBUL) initiative is restored.
+This will provide an additional 4 percent lease rental payment to our landowners taking it to a total of 10 percent of the Unimproved Capital Value (UCV).
+We will also support TLTB with funding to develop access roads to TLTB leases making it more accessible and productive.
+Around \$9 million is provided for this. - We are again providing \$4 million to support the reinstated FNPF pension payment for those pensioners affected by the 2012 pension reforms; and

-Mr. Speaker, Sir, this comprehensive cost of living package by the Coalition Government in this Budget amounts to over \$800 million in direct support - through tax, duty reduction, social welfare increases, transport subsidies, civil service pay rise, and targeted household support.
-These measures reflect our determination to put people first, provide real relief, and protect the vulnerable.
+- A total of \$25 million is provided for provision of free water, free medicines and 50 percent electricity subsidy. - 69.
+Mr. Speaker, altogether this comprehensive cost-of-living package by the Coalition Government in this budget amounts to over \$800 million in direct support-through tax and duty reductions, social welfare increases, transport subsidies, civil service pay rise, and targeted support for households.
+These measures reflect our determination to put people first and to provide real relief and protect the vulnerable.